 Being a small city, Campbellsville does not have a public transit system used by locals to get to and from work.

 Campbellsville is a somewhat ethnically-diverse city.
 The people who call Campbellsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Campbellsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Campbellsville include German, English, Polish, and Italian.
+Important ancestries of people in Campbellsville include English, German, Scottish, and Scots-Irish.

 The most common language spoken in Campbellsville is English.
 Other important languages spoken here include Spanish and Chinese.